The Warmth of the Sun

-"The Warmth of the Sun" is a song written by Brian Wilson and Mike Love for the American rock band The Beach Boys.
-It was released on their 1964 album Shut Down Volume 2 and as the B-side of the "Dance, Dance, Dance" single, which charted at number eight in the United States and number twenty four in the United Kingdom.
+"The Warmth of the Sun" is a song written by Brian Wilson and Mike Love for the American rock band the Beach Boys.
+It was released on their 1964 album Shut Down Volume 2 and as the B-side of the "Dance, Dance, Dance" single, which charted at No. 8 in the U.S. and No. 24 in the UK.
 Brian Wilson produced the song, and the rest of the album.